jeff4/bionotes.github.io/index.md

 ### Cutting with restriction enzymes
 * Restriction endonuclease with a palindromic sequence.
 Because the enzyme is a dimer so it can read in either direction.
 Found in *E. coli* strain R. Called [**EcoRI**](https://en.wikipedia.org/wiki/EcoRI).
 EcoRI is part of the bacterial defense/immune system to protect against bacteriophages.
 That's why it's called "restriction enzyme".
 Because it restricts the growth of virus.
-* Second enzyme called [**Dam methylase**](https://en.wikipedia.org/wiki/DNA_adenine_methylase) first comes and adds a methyl group to the adenines in all the EcoRI sites (palindromic AATT sequences) to keep EcoRI from cutting there.
-This keeps the bacteria from cutting the palindromic AATT sequences in *E. coli*'s own DNA.
+* Second enzyme called [**Dam methylase**](https://en.wikipedia.org/wiki/DNA_adenine_methylase) first comes and adds a methyl group to the adenines in all the EcoRI sites (palindromic GAATTC sequences) to keep EcoRI from cutting there.
+This keeps the bacteria from cutting the palindromic GAATTC sequences in *E. coli*'s own DNA.
 	* Dam methylase works pretty quickly so it's ok to only methlyate one strand before EcoRI gets there.
 	* And after mitosis, only one daughter strand has any methylation at all.
 Again, Dam works pretty quickly so both daughter chromomsomes quicky have at least one strand that is fully methylated.
 * See photo roll on 9/14/2020 for screenshot of various other restriction endonucleases.